-These tours are led by Grahame Gardener a specialist in archaeoastronomy and geomancy with him you will explore the full meaning of these powerful sites and hosted by Sarah Ewing.
+These tours are led by Sarah Ewing, a specialist in landscape interpretation and Grahame Gardener, a specialist in archaeoastronomy and geomancy with him you will explore the full meaning of these powerful sites.

 Meet at Charlotte Square Edinburgh at 9:30am or 10:30am at Linlithgow train station car park.

 We then travel onto the dominantly located Cairnpapple Hill with its ancient Neolithic henge and Bronze Age burial cist.
 Cairnpapple commands incredible views over the entire central belt of Scotland from Ailsa Craig in the west and the peaks of the Isle of Arran in the Hebrides on a very clear day to Berwick Law in the eastern sea from Schiehallion, the fairy mountain in the Northern hills to the borderlands to the South.
 Around 3800BC Cairnpapple was used for ritual and for living, but 1000 years later the site shifted to be come a burial place.
 Grahame will explore with you the reasons for this change in use.
 He will guide you around the site, explaining the relevance of it’s siting and its importance and explain the significant alignments that run from the site.